 And for once I enjoyed the inclusion of the terrible ’70s keyboard in all its glory.
 It looks like the overly abused Hammond sound slowly returns to fashion.
 We had a few bands lately that boasted a pretty tasty retro use of mellotron and keys to great effect.

 Proof of that concept is this cool retroaction of past times called Deadly Nightshade.
 A modern-day version of sins a re-invigorated Deep Purple married to Zep might very well do today.

 The oldish Hawks & Doves almost pushes this imitation game a tad too far.
 At first.
 Yet in the end, the RMR deck crew could hardly resist its almost epic bluesy retro splendor.
 Especially that they push the intensity and complexity up to new levels by about mid-point.
-So that this track started to sound like something Lucassen’s Ayreon would have done.
-And why am I not surprised to find Uriah Heep‘s Ken Hensley on the list of contributors?
+So that this track started to sound like something straight from the ’70s.
+And why am I not surprised to find Eirikur Hauksson at the mic, known for his work with Uriah Heep‘s Ken Hensley?
 This truly is the filet piece of the play with a straight 10/10 on our internal track listing.